MuhammadIlhamSutama/APIPajak/README.md

   # Here s the example of the deployment looks like ( after clone )

-   gcloud run deploy apilogin-pajak   --image gcr.io/easytax-d09d2/easytax-api:latest   --platform managed   --region asia-southeast2   --allow-unauthenticated
+   gcloud run deploy diagflowapi   --image gcr.io/easytax-d09d2/easytax-api:latest   --platform managed   --region asia-southeast2   --allow-unauthenticated

   ### 5. **Test Your API**
   Once deployed, Google Cloud Run will provide a URL for your API.
 Test it using tools like `curl` or Postman.